ClusterCockpit/cc-backend/docs/adm-upgrade.md

 **IMPORTANT NOTICE**

 It is recommended to backup the database before any upgrade.
-This is mandatory in case the database needs to be migrated.
-In case of sqlite this means to stop `cc-backend` and copy the sqlite databse file somewhere.
+It is mandatory to backup in case the database is migrated.
+Using sqlite this means to stop `cc-backend` and copy the sqlite database file somewhere.

 #  Migrating the database
 After backing up the database execute the the following command to migrate the